tonal-discord/Reimagining-Breath/Live-Video-Magnification/README.md

 ## Developing on Linux (Fedora Workstation 37)
+1. Install opencv, gcc-c++, GL stuff: `sudo dnf install opencv opencv-devel gcc-c++ glew-devel SDL2-devel SDL2_image-devel glm-devel freetype-devel`
+2. Install Qt Creator (you will have to make an account) [here](https://www.qt.io/download-qt-installer-oss)
+3. You may have to edit the kits, manually set the C++ compiler to your GCC path.
+4. In Qt Creator, open a new project and select `./src/rvm.pro`

 ## Installing on Linux Virtual Machine
 You can make a fedora virtual machine to try it out.
 Not sure if/how you can pass your webcam into the virtual machine.